michael8758/cse15l-lab-reports/labReportone.md

 - The working directory when the command was run was /home

-- After running the command "cd /home/lecture1/messages/de.txt", the output stated that the argument I entered was not a directory, and therefore it resulted in an error.
+- After running the command "`cd` /home/lecture1/messages/de.txt", the output stated that the argument I entered was not a directory, and therefore it resulted in an error.
 Since the change directory command is only meant to take in paths to directories as an argument, a path to a file as the argument will automatically result in an error.

-- The output of this command is an error because the command cd can only take in arguments that are directory paths.
+- The output of this command is an error because the command `cd` can only take in arguments that are directory paths.
 Since I ran the command with a path to a file as the argument, the output of this command was an error.

 ## `ls` Command Behaviour